 When does money leave the business?
 When does it come back into the business?
 The planning cycle matters.

-For example, a profitable company has adequate cash flow; but if you push back the average time it takes to receive money from customers on invoices–by only 15 days–that same company could suddenly have a negative checkbook balance.
-It is still just as profitable, but that one tweak in Days Sales Outstanding dramatically changes the cash flow standing of the company.
+For example, a profitable company has adequate cash flow; if you push back the average time it takes to receive money from customers on invoices by only 15 days, that company could suddenly have a negative checkbook balance.
+It is still just as profitable, but that one tweak in days sales outstanding dramatically changes the company’s cash flow.

-You can also look at the time value of money–money coming back into the company 10 years from now is not worth as much as it is today. i.e. $1 today is better than $1 in 10 years.
+You can also look at the time value of money.
+Ten years from now, money coming back into the company is not worth as much as it is today. i.e. $1 today is better than $1 in 10 years.

-Both of these limitations can be overcome by developing a big-picture understanding of business.
+Different departments understand their piece of the puzzle.
+But they don’t always see the bigger picture of how their decisions impact the business.
+Similarly, some people understand their industry very well but don’t always understand other industries’ business.
+These limitations can be overcome by developing a big-picture understanding of business.
 This big-picture understanding is universal: any company, in any industry, anywhere in the world, can be described and analyzed by an income statement and a balance sheet.

-So there’s a career development aspect of business understanding which makes you more valuable and more mobile.
-As with any other language, “speaking” finance gives you a personal skill and a way to break down walls of confusion in your work environment.
+So there’s a career development aspect of business understanding that makes you more valuable and mobile.
+As with any other language, “speaking” finance gives you a professional skill and a way to break down walls of confusion in your work environment.